alefnsc/vocaid-backend/DATABASE_SETUP.md

 # Database Setup Guide

-This guide covers setting up the PostgreSQL database for Voxly, including local development with Docker and production deployment on GCP.
+This guide covers setting up the PostgreSQL database for Vocaid, including local development with Docker and production deployment on GCP.

 ## Table of Contents